joachimth/pyobd-pure-superb/README.md

 <pre>OBD-Pi: Raspberry Pi Displaying Car Diagnostics (OBD-II) Data On An Aftermarket Head Unit

-In this tutorial you will learn how to connect your Raspberry Pi to a Bluetooth OBD-II adapter and display realtime engine data to your cars aftermarket head unit.
+In this tutorial you will learn how to connect your Raspberry Pi to a Bluetooth OBD-II adapter and display realtime engine data to your car.

+WORK IN PROGRESS - NOT COMPLETED IN ANYWAY!

 Hardware Required:
 1. Raspberry Pi